 - ability to identify readiness of materials for issuance to construction (i.e. Are all the needed materials on site and ready to go for the time they are required?)

-These applications are used to create a digital twin of the asset.
+These applications are used to create a A digital twin is a precise, virtual representation of a physical object system, process, or asset.
+Digital twins integrate machine learnin... of the asset.
 The value of the digital twin is that it allows for the identification of issues that could arise in the real world and provides solutions before delays and costs are incurred to fix these issues in the field.

 These technologies use actual data about the project site to compare the project design to and predict issues.
 These applications can be used for both greenfield and brownfield sites, but are particularly useful at predicting issues for brownfield applications, with their many existing constraints.

 These applications are used to consolidate asset information to verify the installation, testing, and performance of all equipment, instruments, piping, and control system input/output points.
 The applications are designed to ensure system integrity and to deliver a facility that meets input specifications and standards.
 These applications are able to:

 - identify, assign, and track completion of project tasks, including information on equipment, tools, and consumables

 - identify how and when equipment, systems, and processes will be transferred between construction, commissioning, and operations

 - verify that goods and services supplied compliance with industry standards and specifications

 - sort and filter data to identify punch-list items

 Early involvement by operations and maintenance teams is the best practice for project development.
 As project participants, these teams can provide valuable input to the asset’s design that will enhance its performance during operations.
 But, more importantly, accurate asset data can be transferred from the project to the various operations and maintenance applications to provide high-quality data and a single source of truth for the operations phase.